paulrobertlloyd/paulrobertlloyd-v3/source/essays/_pages/dissertation-10.markdown

 This was radically different to anything that had been seen on television in the UK before, and was loosely based on a news programme from Canada.
 Its title sequence had a fast pace matched by its musical score, bright colours and quick cuts between news type images.

-{% figure 4up "Figure 44: Channel 5's fast paced and colourful titles, as well as its presentation style, were to change the face of television news in the years to come" %}
+{% figure figure--image-quartet "Figure 44: Channel 5's fast paced and colourful titles, as well as its presentation style, were to change the face of television news in the years to come" %}
 ![5 News, 1997](/assets/images/essays/dissertation/figure-44a.png)
 ![5 News, 1997](/assets/images/essays/dissertation/figure-44b.png)
 ![5 News, 1997](/assets/images/essays/dissertation/figure-44c.png)